Seneca Fall Camporee

 Knots and lashings

 Bear bag hanging

 Backpacking meal preparation

 Unit Adult Volunteers

 The last few years we have had fantastic participation from unit leaders.
 We will again be organizing unit volunteers.
-We ask for at least one adult volunteer per unit to help staff on the weekend.
+We must have at least one adult volunteer per unit to help staff stations on the weekend.
 More is great!
 Remember, we have 20+ stations to staff.
 Takes a lot of leader-power.